citronmeringue/05-tic-tac-toe/README.md

 Remarks : I had a really hard time to begin with.
 So the organisation of the code is heavily inspired by the pseudo code I looked upon on the Viking Code website.

 How is it organised ?
 There are 4 ruby files :
 main.rb ==> the main file where the code is executed by the usual command. game.rb ==> where the methods related to the game itself are written : swtiching players, checking win or draw results  etc. board.rb ==> where the methods related to the board are written : display the board, the size of the board, are the cell available to place the piece, are the piece identical in lines (vertical, horizontal, diagonal) for the win check ? etc. player.rb ==> where the methods related to the players are written : ask the user for the position to place their marker, are the position given by the user valid ?

-In this game, user will be asked to give : the size of the board, the position to place their marks.

-Additional improvement would be : to ask the player to choose between the marker X or O. For now, the players are instanced in the game.rb and the first player is randomly choose between the two but user can't know which one he is.